lopezsaavedra/CircularTimelinePython/README.md

-Februray 2024
+February 2024

-Two types off circular timelines can be created with these codes:
+Two types of circular timelines can be created with these codes:

-1) Circular timeline with literatre review organized per decade.
+1) Circular timeline with literature review organized per decade (pull the corresponding "Time".csv file).
-2) Circular timeline with literarture review organized per mechanical configuration.
+2) Circular timeline with literature review organized per mechanical configuration (pull the corresponding "MechConfig".csv file).